Veer-class corvette

 The Veer-class corvettes of the Indian Navy are a customised Indian variant of the Soviet Tarantul class.
-They form the 22nd Killer Missile Vessel Squadron.
+They form the 22nd Missile Vessel Squadron (Killer Squadron).

 Service history

 Eight vessels of this class inherit their names from the 25th Killer missile boat squadron, which attacked and sank two destroyers, a minesweeper and various other support vessels off Karachi during Operation Trident and Operation Python of the Indo-Pakistani War of 1971.

 The last two vessels of this class were built as the upgraded Tarantul V with 16 SS-N-25 'Switchblade' / URAN E Missiles, 1 OTO Melara 76 mm instead of the AK-176, and MR 352 Positiv-E (NATO: Cross Dome) Radar.

 On 28 April 2016, INS Veer and INS Nipat were the first Veer-class corvettes to be decommissioned from the Indian Navy.

 Ships of the class

 INS Veer

 INS Veer was the lead ship of her class and served in the Indian Navy from 26 March 1987 to 28 April 2016.
 INS Veer was commissioned at Poti, Soviet Union (now in Georgia) on 26 March 1987.
 Lieutenant Commander Anup Singh was the commissioning Commanding Officer of the ship.
 The ship has also been forward deployed off the coast of Gujarat, and India's maritime border on numerous occasions to protect offshore assets.
 After completing 29 years of commissioned service, INS Veer was decommissioned on 28 April 2016.
 At the time of decommissioning, the ship's commanding officer was Cdr B Charish K Pal, and the ship was assigned to the 22nd Killer Squadron.
 Veer and Nipat, which was also decommissioned on the same day, were the first Veer class corvettes to be decommissioned from the Indian Navy.